 What is Internal Communication?

-The internal communication manager as of now focuses on “customer care.”
-Of late they started giving the same attention to their employees as they understood the utmost business success is very much dependent on proper employee awareness.
-Towers Watson, Human resources consulting firm, researched a highly employee engaged company that performs better than the low-engagement organization.
-Also, AON Hewitt finds in a study a high employee engagement in companies outperformed by 65 percent in 2010 bringing 22 percent shareholders in return than the average.
-While in the case of low engagement, the same figure reduced less than 45 percent and posted the shareholder returns by less than 28 percent.
+The internal communication manager, as of now, focuses on “customer care.”
+Of late, they started giving the same attention to their employees as they understood the utmost business success depends on proper employee awareness.
+Towers Watson, Human resources consulting firm, researched a highly employee-engaged company that performs better than a low-engagement organization.
+Also, AON Hewitt finds in a study that high employee engagement in companies outperformed by 65 percent in 2010, bringing 22 percent more shareholders in return than the average.
+In the case of low engagement, they reduced the same figure by less than 45 percent and posted shareholder returns of less than 28 percent.

-Therefore, it is clear the internal communication in the twenty-first century is bigger than the company memo, different marketing collaterals, e-mail, and similar other company marketing attitudes; it is about creating an aura whereby people would have a chance to freely participate in different decisions and conversations at their workplace, and this would tend to ultimately change the company culture.
-Permitting this participation is important to put the employees engaged at different echelons of the organization, irrespective of the job or key responsible areas promoting an authentic sense of community in companies of any size.
+Therefore, it is clear that internal communication in the twenty-first century is bigger than the company memo, different marketing collaterals, e-mail, and similar other company marketing attitudes; it is about creating an aura whereby people would have a chance to participate in different decisions and conversations at their workplace freely, and this would tend to change the company culture ultimately.
+Permitting this participation is important to engage the employees at different echelons of the organization, irrespective of the job or key responsible areas, promoting an authentic sense of community in companies of any size.

 In view of this, communication should be a two-way action.
-Employees expect their say must be heard by the senior management.
+Employees expect the senior management must hear their say.
 In so many organizations, the senior management does not involve lower or mid-level employees in their decision-making process, and sometimes, it is not possible for some company protocols and acute reasons; in such cases, the system must be clear as to substantiate all employees are equal and important and responsible for the overall success, and they should not feel confused or unappreciated.
 To any change management, they must support the decision of senior management.

-Since today’s employee is different, as long as the values, mission, and needs are concerned, from their counterparts in previous times.
-And the workplace is also not similar – it has become very diverse in terms of staffing characteristics, long hours, more performance-driven, and huge workloads.
+Since today’s employee is different, as long as their values, mission, and needs are concerned, from their counterparts in previous times, and the workplace is also not similar – it has become very diverse in terms of staffing characteristics, long hours, more performance-driven, and huge workloads.
 Rick Hodson, an expert in employee communication, said,

-Therefore, the valuable assets are not the products, systems, services, or technical know-how, but the employees.
-The employees when engaged root-to-root to the organization can bring about a major change in the competitive advantage.
+Therefore, the valuable assets are not the products, systems, services, or technical know-how but the employees.
+When engaged root-to-root with the organization, the employees can bring about a major change in the competitive advantage.

 There are certain ways to implement internal communications in your business.
-First, the internal communication goals must be set and decisions are made as to whom to report.
-For people in smaller organizations, internal communication is everyone’s day-to-day job, but for big companies, some more areas are to be explored, such as understanding the employees, creating a persuasive internal communication strategy, armoring the senior leaders to control employee behavior, and attitudes, fixing channels and messages, and at last assessing the communication effectiveness in terms of ROI, safe investment option, and well-prepared planning.
+First, they must set internal communication goals and decide whom to report to.
+For people in smaller organizations, internal communication is everyone’s day-to-day job.
+Still, for big companies, some more areas are to be explored, such as understanding the employees, creating a persuasive internal communication strategy, armoring the senior leaders to control employee behavior, and attitudes, fixing channels and messages, and at last, assessing the communication effectiveness in terms of ROI, safe investment option, and well-prepared planning.
 Following are the ways to establish proper internal and organizational communication.

 Ways to Internal Communication